Conanbranch/ai4code-transformer-baseline/README.md

 ## Results

-Testing on 10% of Data
+Testing on 10% of Data:
 - Bias correction does not seem to help with 10% training (.8094 (Bias Correction) vs. .8060 (No Bias Correction))
 - Re-Init appears to start to have an negative impact once we re-init 4 layers and the degration is much more evident by 7 layers.